semosso/100-days-of-code/log.md

 **Thoughts**: Cool to start understanding how HTML/CSS syntax works, and also to notice how Python is so fucking easier to write.
 In LPTHW, excited to begin using logic, will be important to keep in mind ideas of BRANCHES and NESTING.

 **Projects**: Very dumb study drill from LPTHW just to test if-elif-else statements: <a href=https://github.com/semosso/lpthw/blob/master/ex31_new-game.py>exercise 31</a>

+**December 22, 2018, Saturday**

+**Progress**: Created a little thingy to automatize my daily log entry re: 100 days of code.
+Took me at least 3h.

+**Thoughts**: Very excited to finally be doing something.
+Very cool to look online for answer to problems and to  possible solutions on how to get what I wanted to do.
+Hope to burn through a few LPTHW exercises tomorrow.

+**Project**: <a html=>y